enzo-ribeiro/MetaView/README.md

 # :us: MetaView
 ## Description

-MetaView is a Python script that allows reading and writing metadata in image and PDF files.
+MetaView is a Python script that allows reading and writing metadata in image, PDF and DOCX files.
 It provides a simple and efficient interface for examining and modifying metadata information associated with these files.

 ## Features

 - Metadata reading: MetaView allows viewing metadata of image and PDF files, including information such as author, creation date, keywords, etc.
 - Metadata writing: You can also use MetaView to modify file metadata, adding or editing information as needed.
-- Support for image and PDF formats: MetaView supports a variety of common image formats such as JPEG, PNG, as well as PDF files.
+- Support for image, PDF and DOCX formats: MetaView supports a variety of common image formats such as JPEG, PNG, as well as PDF and DOCX files.

 ## Usage